RicoJia/ricojia.github.io/_posts/2026/2026-04-14-YOLO Reviews.markdown

     return x
 ```

-If x has 256 channels, some gradients might be repeating
+If `x` has 256 channels, some gradients can be repetitive:

 ```
 256 channels enter